Editor's note: This article was originally published August 13, 2013; it was updated December 9, 2016 to reflect the latest information.

 With no peace in sight, Mercy Corps and other humanitarian organizations are struggling just to keep up with needs that continue to grow exponentially.
 U.N. appeals have been significantly underfunded every single year since the start of the crisis.

 During 2016, the U.N. predicts $7.7 billion is required to provide emergency support and stabilization to families throughout the region.
-As of October, less than half of this appeal has been funded.
+As of early December, just half of this appeal has been funded.

 It’s essential that, in addition to funding emergency assistance, the U.N. and donor governments fund long-term programs that address the underlying causes of the conflict, build resilience and promote peaceful communities.